marcogenovaunicredit/simple-node-app/README.md

 >
 > The base of the swagger docs configuration is defined in the file *swagger-base-definition.json* in the root directory of the project.

+> #### DATABASE_STRATEGY
+> this property enable the application to use the mongo database with a specific initializer algorithm in which the connection pool is started at the bootstrap of the application.
+>At the moment, MongoDB is a mandatory component to use.
+In the *future* will be optional component.
+> Only value:
+>
+> - MONGO_STD

+> #### DATABASE_URI
+> this property contains the complete URL of the database.
+In the actual implementation is not active the authentication mechanism.
+> The default string is *mongodb://localhost:27017/LOCAL_TEST*

 ## Database connectivity
 The boilerplate take in account the connection to the NOSQL storage.
 In order to test the implementation and the integration a MongoDB local installation is used.
 The version of MongoDB is **6.0.4**, instructions for the installation are [HERE](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/).

+The **models** of MongoDB are based on *Mongoose*.
+In order to enable the mechanism a simple Schema was created (Product).
+The schemas can be defined at project level at the moment.

-==NOTE==: For the tests, A Windows workstation was used, in general there are'nt issue on other platforms.
+<mark>NOTE</mark>: For the tests, A Windows workstation was used, in general there are'nt issue on other platforms.

 ## Dependencies: